 The DSL modem supplied by your local telephone company will grant one unique IP address; therefore you can connect only one computer directly to your Broadband Express DSL modem.
 You can connect more than one computer via the use of a Router.
 Please note that PenTeleData Technical Support does not offer support for personal home networking equipment of any kind, including routers, wireless products, hubs, game consoles, etc. Please contact the manufacturer of your particular device for additional assistance.
 In addition, you may be required to disconnect any additional networking equipment when speaking to our Technical Support Department in order to assist in the troubleshooting process.

 Yes.
 Each residential PenTeleData Full Access Dial-Up, Broadband DSL, and Broadband cable modem customers are given a personal web page on our servers.
-Each residential account has 15MB (fifteen megabytes) of complimentary disk space allocated for Personal Storage Space.
-Anything over 15MB will be billed at a rate of $1.00 per each additional megabyte, per month.
+Each residential account has 1GB of complimentary disk space allocated for Personal Storage Space.
 Personal web pages are not for business use.

 I have another question about Broadband DSL that was not answered here.
 How can I get additional help?